changseverus/Fama-French-three-factor-model/README.md

 # R-Fama-French-three-factor-model
-Run the three factor model and compare to capm model to see the difference
+Use R to run Fama-French three factor model and compare with capm model to see the difference.